Nursing Home Abuse Lawyers

 Types of Nursing Home Abuse

-• Physical.
 Physical abuse is just what it sounds like—this is when a staff member or another resident uses physical force to harm or injure your loved one.
 When a person hits, drops, shoves, or pinches a resident, that is abuse.
-Even if their actions don’t injure the resident, if they caused them physical pain then it would be considered abuse.
+Even if their actions don’t injure the resident, if they cause them physical pain, then it would be considered abuse.
 The use of physical or chemical restraints, force-feeding, or any other use of force is also considered physical abuse.

-• Financial.
-If an older resident of the nursing home is not fully aware of what’s going on around them, or are mentally incapacitated, they might be easily influenced or coerced into signing their finances over to a staff member.
+If an older resident of the nursing home is not fully aware of what’s going on around them or is mentally incapacitated, they might be easily influenced or coerced into signing their finances over to a staff member.
 This is known as financial abuse.
 This can also happen when a worker steals checks, valuables, or money from the resident.

-• Sexual.
-Unfortunately, sexual abuse can happen to nursing home residents.
+Unfortunately, sexual abuse can be inflicted on nursing home residents.
 If a staff member or fellow resident engages in sexual acts without the resident’s consent, then that is considered sexual abuse.

-• Abandonment.
-Sometimes a facility decides they can no longer care for a patient, and instead of moving them to another facility, they drive them to a different location and leave them there.
-Or they release the resident with nowhere to go and without contacting any of their family members.
+Sometimes, a facility decides it can no longer care for a patient, and instead of moving them to another facility, it drives them to a different location and leaves them there.
+The facility may release a resident with nowhere to go and without contacting any of their family members.

-All of these forms of abuse are equally terrible and threaten the overall health of the resident in question.
-That’s why it’s important to know the signs of abuse.
+All these forms of abuse are equally terrible and threaten the overall health of the residents.
+That’s why it’s essential to know the signs of abuse.
 That way, you can spot the abuse and hire a Bentonville nursing home abuse attorney so that you have someone on your side to support you and get your loved one justice.

 Spotting Signs of Abuse in Your Loved One